• Hockey History

 "One of the first things our new Group will be reviewing will be England Hockey’s ED&I Action Plan and the research that was carried out earlier this year and had led to some of the actions we will be looking to change and implement.
 We plan to share this with the hockey community when we get together for the conference we are running #ChangeStartsTogether on 2 November.
 It will be held virtually and we hope as many people can attend as possible.
 The event will be hosted by Ben Cajee, who is a CBeebies presenter among many things, and has real and deep passion for ED&I and sport."

-You can find out more information and sign up to #ChangeStartsTogether conference here.
+You can find the #ChangeStartsTogether conference recording here.